 5. Would you do what you ask others to do?

 In a controversial psychology experiment with the intent to understand how seemingly good people became killers during the holocaust, people were asked to give electric shocks to victims in an adjacent room.
 They could hear the screams and see the pain inflicted each time they pulled the lever with an increasing voltage.
-Most people wanted to stop when the screams became unbearable at about halfway through the increasing range of voltage but complied when a supervisor asked them to do it regardless of how they felt.
+Most people wanted to stop when the screams became unbearable, about halfway through the growing range of voltage, but complied when a supervisor asked them to do so, regardless of how they felt.

 It turns out we would rather obey authority than use our judgment to decide whether an action is deemed right or wrong, even if it seriously harms an individual.